'Fair trade, fool trade', Trump's tweets spew ire on NATO allies, Trudeau

 “The U.S. pays close to the entire cost of NATO - protecting many of these same countries that rip us off on trade (they pay only a fraction of the cost - and laugh!),” he tweeted.
 “The European Union had a $151 billion surplus - should pay much more for military!”

-“Germany pays 1 percent (slowly) of GDP towards NATO, while we pay 4 percent of a much larger GDP.
+“Germany pays 1 percent (slowly) of GDP toward NATO, while we pay 4 percent of a much larger GDP.
 Does anybody believe that makes sense?”

 “We protect Europe (which is good) at great financial loss, and then get unfairly clobbered on trade.
 Change is coming!”

-By ordering his representatives to back out of the communique, Trump appeared to be asserting his oft-stated aim of upsetting the status quo, whether by pulling out of the global climate accord or the international nuclear deal with Iran or threats to scrap the 1994 North American Free Trade Agreement between the United States, Canada and Mexico.

-On Monday, Trump also renewed attacks on Canadian Prime Minister Justin Trudeau, who had hosted the G7 meeting in Quebec.
+Trump also renewed attacks on Canadian Prime Minister Justin Trudeau, who had hosted the G7 meeting in Quebec.

 “Justin acts hurt when called out!” the U.S. president said in his latest Tweet.
 On Saturday, he called the Canadian prime minister “very dishonest and weak.”